Tipalti

 When referring to the second amount that will pay off the remaining invoice balance, you must create a “receive payment” in the system.
 Just be sure to uncheck the invoice that pops up under “outstanding transactions.”

 This process will mark the payment as a credit to the customer.
 A positive account balance can later be used to offset the invoice and close it out.
-Until then, the invoice will remain open and marked as “partially paid” in Quickbooks.
+Until then, the invoice will remain open and marked as “partially paid” in QuickBooks.

 Avoiding Invoice and Payment Errors